 Customer feedback questions and metrics

-Feedback metrics are something of an exception to the ‘no magic formula’ rule.
-Because they are designed to be measured in a specific way, these surveys do use standardised questions to some extent.
+Feedback metrics are a partial exception to the “no magic formula” rule.
+These surveys are designed to be measured in a specific way and therefore rely on some degree of standardised questions.

 Below you can find a short description of the four most popular customer feedback metrics and what the questions you’d use in these surveys typically look like.